kiva/protocol-demo/README.md

     ```

 ## Running the code (simple demo)
-1. Now that everything has been set up, go into the protocol-demo repo
+1. Now that all the various repos have been set up, go into the protocol-demo repo
    ```
    cd protocol-demo
    ```